kenlui78/PC-Windows-WSL2-ROS-rosserial/README.md

 ### Reopen your Ubuntu.
 ### Your Ubuntu is now with USB driver, but Windows by default will not attach USB device to WSL.
 To do so, we need a software called usbipd.
 This solution is provided at: https://devblogs.microsoft.com/commandline/connecting-usb-devices-to-wsl/

-### Install usbipd to your Winsows at: https://github.com/dorssel/usbipd-win/releases/tag/v2.1.0
+### Install usbipd to your Windows at: https://github.com/dorssel/usbipd-win/releases/tag/v2.1.0

 ### Open a new Ubuntu terminal and type: